openTdataCH/netexRealisationGuideSwitzerland/docs/10_common.md

 The list contains all transport enterprises for which timetable information is delivered.
 The Operators are identified by their GO-number in Switzerland.
 The TU-Code is to be used for operators of other countries.
 The PAG company (GO = 801) is organised in different parts for managing and identifying journeys.
-These parts are represented by the OrganisationPart and TransportAdministrative-Zone elements.
+These parts are represented by the OrganisationPart and TransportAdministrative-Zone elements. **TODO**
 To be noted:  From 2024, organisations will also be identified by SBOIDs.
 The operators must be set.

 The sboid and GO number will always be mainly stored in the KeyList.

-tbd: OrganisationPart needs to be studied!
+**TODO**: OrganisationPart needs to be studied!
 6.4.1

+`OperatorRef` on a `Line` is always the "Konzessionär".
+If a different `Operator` is running a given `ServiceJourney`, then this is reflected in the `ServiceJourney` having a different `OperatorRef`.
 - [Swiss profile tables](../generated/markdown-examples/Operator.md)
 - [XML Snippet](../generated/xml-snippets/Operator.xml)